 I will cover some of the reasons below:

-1. Connect Display to the Dedicated GPU (Not to the Motherboard)
+1. Connect the display to the Dedicated GPU (Not to the motherboard)

 One common mistake of gamers is connecting the monitor to the motherboard’s display output instead of the card.
-If the monitor is connected to the motherboard’s video output ports, then it will use the CPU’s integrated graphics card.
+The monitor will use the CPU’s integrated graphics card if it is connected to the motherboard’s video output ports.

 Check whether the monitor’s wire is connected to the motherboard or the dedicated graphics card.
 If the wire is connected to the motherboard, unplug it and connect it to the ports on the dedicated graphics card.
 There is no need to restart the system.